Kitware/CMake/Help/manual/cmake-presets.7.rst

 ``steps``
   A required array of objects describing the steps of the workflow.
-The first step must be a configure preset, and all subsequent steps must be non- configure presets whose ``configurePreset`` field matches the starting configure preset.
+The first step must be a configure preset, and all subsequent steps must be non-configure presets whose ``configurePreset`` field matches the starting configure preset.
 Each object may contain the following fields:

   ``type``